-- 3) Select the channel height for the module. - a) For the passage of proteins from E. Coli lysate, a channel height between 0.75 and 1.5 mm is recommended. - b) In most cases, a channel height of 0.75 mm is recommended because it will require the lowest recirculation rate (and thus the smallest pump) and produce the highest flux rate. - c) Cases to use a higher channel height include: - i) If cell aggregation is occurring, the lower height channels may clog.
-This is not a common problem for cells that have been sufficiently homogenized. - ii) If the channel is clogged by aggregates or process particles, the inlet pressure will increase dramatically and the permeate rate will decrease over a short period of time.
+- 3) Select the channel height for the module. - a) For the isolation of a secreted protein from microbial cells, a channel height between 0.75 and 1.5 mm is recommended. - b) In most cases, a channel height of 0.75 mm is recommended because it will require the lowest recirculation (and thus the smallest pump) and produce the highest flux rate. - c) Cases to use a higher channel height: - i) If cell aggregation is a occurring, the lower height channels may clog.
+If the channel is clogged by aggregates or process particles, the inlet pressure will increase dramatically and the permeate rate will decrease over a short period of time.
 This will occur usually in the first five minutes.